Sensing-Dev/doc/docs/external/OpenCV/update-opencv.md

 1.1.
 Remove the directory `C:\Users\<username>\AppData\Local\sensing-dev\`

 1.2.
-Reinstall Sensing-Dev following the instructino in the [Windows Setup Guide](../../startup-guide/windows).
+Reinstall Sensing-Dev following the instruction in the [Windows Setup Guide](../../startup-guide/windows).
 Note that you should specify the version of SDK with `-version` option, and you should **NOT** add `-InstallOpenCV` option.

 1.3.
 Remove the following environment variable from System Property.